 Your new primary mortgage will depend on your credit score and your debt-to-income ratio, so make sure to discuss your refinancing options with a specialized lender.

-Don’t forget to do the math.
-If your primary home’s mortgage payment does increase significantly, you want to be sure you can afford the new second home payment, along with any additional fees, taxes, insurance, and more on both homes.
+If your primary home’s mortgage payment does increase significantly, you want to be sure you can afford the new second home payment, along with any additional fees, property taxes, insurance, and more on both homes.

 A low debt-to-income (DTI)*** ratio is also important.
 Most lenders will require your total debt (including both primary and secondary home mortgages) to be at 45% of your monthly income or lower.
 Note: If you’re buying an investment property for the purpose of short-term rentals, the future rental income will most likely not count toward your gross income for that calculation.

-Finally, have some cash on hand.
-A good rule of thumb is to have enough cash to cover two to six months of rent on both your primary and secondary residences just in case you lose your job.
-If you’re risk-averse, more is better.
+Finally, a good rule of thumb is to have enough cash to cover two to six months of rent on both your primary and secondary residences.

 A final option to consider for financing a vacation home is a conventional loan.
 This is a tempting option, as conventional loans generally have lower interest rates than investment loans.

-What is a conventional loan?
-It’s a loan that falls under the Fannie Mae and Freddie Mac guidelines and has a fixed or variable rate with a set term.
+A conventional home loan falls under the Fannie Mae and Freddie Mac guidelines and has a fixed or variable mortgage rate with a set term.
 In most cases, your second home must be 50 or more miles away from your primary residence—otherwise, it will be classified as an investment property and is not eligible for financing through a conventional loan.

 You can put as little as 10% down on a second home, but you will need to have a minimum credit score of 680.
 When considering a conventional loan, it’s worth comparing both adjustable-rate mortgages (ARMs) and fixed-rate mortgages.
-Zillow has published good data making the case that the default loan, the 30-year fixed-rate, doesn’t always net the best long-term return for the investor.
+Zillow has reported that the default loan, the 30-year fixed-rate, doesn’t always net the best long-term return for the investor.

-Be sure to talk to a specialized lender if you’re thinking of renting out your home.
+Talk to a specialized vacation rental lender.
 Many lenders will want you to take out an investment loan.
 Others may be comfortable with allowing a conventional loan if you’re uncertain of your long-term plans.
 In either case, we recommend transparency from the start.

 *** A 43% DTI simply means your total monthly payments, including your future second home loan, add up to 43% of your gross income.
 Common types of debt include primary residence, auto loans, and other loans.